Tale of Genji

 For calligraphy, the medium I use is ink in the Chinese and Japanese tradition.
 I experiment with traditional marbling, or ‘suminangashi,’ but prefer the variant called ‘suimonga’ the invention of rocket scientist Kuroda Takaji.

-Once upon a time I did oil paintings that now hang in the houses of art collectors
+Once upon a time I did oil paintings that now hang in the houses of other art collectors.

 Some of my art has decidedly magical applications as well, often in the forms of sigils.

-Contact me if you wish to inquire more, or commission any of these art forms, ink, calligraphy, prints, sigils.
+Contact me if you wish to inquire more, or commission any of these art forms: ink, calligraphy, sigils, or gelatin silver prints on fiber-based paper.

 Enjoy a few sample images below.